Ask The Experts About COVID-19 and Myeloproliferative Neoplasms (MF - PV - ET)

 The Personalized Medicine Foundation and CancerConnect are pleased to provide patients and caregivers the opportunity to ask questions about the management of MPN's during COVID-19.
 We have put together a panel of leading experts to answer questions and publish a forum for the exchange of information.

 Click here to submit your question.
-Dr Komrokji's answers to submitted questions….
+Dr Komrokji's and Verstovesk's answers to submitted questions….

 Treatment Related Questions

 I have read that the death rate for blood cancer patients who contract covid is about 28% and that in MPN patients it is even higher, is this true?